 May 9, 2012|

 That’s why you probably know more about the wines of Chile.
 Chile has built up a wine industry geared for export.
 And the Chileans know how to compete.
 Chile called in experts and many of the vineyards are managed by companies from France or the USA.
 Outward-looking Chile also has invested in wine and gourmet tourism.
 It is not rare to find old “bodegas” converted into luxurious hotels with only a few rooms, but with an exclusive kitchen and cellar meant for cooking classes, gourmet dining, and exceptional wine tasting.
 And around Santiago in the Maipo River Valley, Chile has the perfect Mediterranean climate for growing grapes.
-Carmenère, similar to Cabernet Sauvignon, was brought over from France in the 19th century.
-The European varietal was swept away with a plague, but the Chilean version thrives today.
+Carmenère, similar to Cabernet Sauvignon, is originally came from France in the 19th century.
+The European varietal had difficult time with a plague, but the Chilean version thrives today.

 And then there is Uruguay: 10 years ago, a completely unknown country for most of us.
 Only a few people from the worldwide wine industry knew Uruguay.
 And they kept their knowledge as a secret for a reason.
 Often the very best wines elsewhere need a boost of flavor in rainy years.
 And for that boost, they come to Uruguay for help.
 Uruguay’s Tannats with their deep red (almost black) color and very intense tannins, are often blended with other wines.
 Today, Uruguay not only produces Tannats but a range of mostly red wines.
 Nowadays, wine makers have found the best recipes to tame the Tannats to perfection.
 For those looking for a taste bomb, you can also have a Tannat barrique. produced by adding even more tannins to the Tannat.